FluffyKn1ght/FluffyKn1ght/README.md

 ## Frequently Asked Questions
 **Am I open to collaboration?** - Sometimes yeah, sometimes no. Mostly no, unfortunately.

-**How did I get into programming/computers/technology?** - I had a computer when I was young (I still do, obviously?)
+**How did I get into programming/computers/technology?** - I had a computer when I was young (I still do, obviously)

 **What are my current system specs?** - Intel Core i5-12400F; 16GB of DDR4 RAM, SSD+HDD for storage, and an RTX 3050 for my GPU.